A 12-year-old African-American girl says her white classmates pinned her down and cut her dreadlocks

 Authorities will not release the police report, Curry said.
 It's unclear whether there were eyewitnesses to the incident.

-All parties involved in the incident will be out of school while police conduct the investigation, the school told The Washington Post.
+All parties involved in the incident will be out of school while police conduct the investigation, the school told CNN.

 School officials were "deeply disturbed by the allegations being made" and were in touch with Amari's family, Immanuel Christian Head of School Stephen Danish told CNN in a statement.